Homemade GranolaShelf Life, Storage, and Spoilage Guide

 Pantry

-Store in an airtight container in a cool, dry, dark place to prevent staleness and rancidity.
+Store in an airtight container in a cool, dry, dark place to maintain freshness and prevent rancidity.

 Refrigerator